-Cornelius (Corny) Gallagher is the national Agribusiness Executive for Bank of America Merrill Lynch.
-He is a member of a bank wide team that coordinates management of the Bank's \$26 billion agriculture, wine and food products portfolio.
+Cornelius (Corny) Gallagher is the national Food, Agriculture and Wine Executive for Bank of America Merrill Lynch.
+He is a member of a bank wide team that coordinates management of the Bank's \$28 billion agriculture, wine and food products portfolio.
 Gallagher represents the Bank of America on numerous state and national agricultural leadership committees, boards and advisory councils.
-He was recently reappointed appointed by Governor Brown to the California Exposition and State Fair Board of Directors and is a commissioner on the UC President's Advisory Commission on Agriculture and Natural Resources.
-He joined the Bank 42 years ago and has served the agricultural industry for all of his life.
+He was reappointed by Governor Brown to the California Exposition and State Fair Board of Directors and is a commissioner on the UC President's Advisory Commission on Agriculture and Natural Resources.
+He joined the Bank 43 years ago and has served the agricultural industry for all of his life.
 Martha Guzman Aceves Deputy Legislative Affairs Secretary, Office of Governor Edmund G. Brown, Jr.